Itsy Docs

 7. Click Save

-The group starts in the Lead stage.
+The group starts in the Lead stage with the portal unpublished.

 Editing a Group